osquery/foundation/docs/office-hours/20200317_meeting_notes.md

 ## OpenSSL updated to 1.1.1d (https://github.com/osquery/osquery/pull/6302)

-Some conversations about how we can't update the dependancies in buck.
+Some conversations about how we can't update the dependencies in buck.
 So this PR updates cmake only.
 Discussion about whether or not we need to keep buck -- https://github.com/osquery/osquery/issues/6305